Race and the war on drugs: Sentencing

 In 1998, there were wide racial disparities in arrests, prosecutions, sentencing, and deaths.
 Blacks, despite being only 13% of regular drug users, made up for 35% of drug arrests, 55% of convictions, and 74% of people sent to prison for drug possession crimes.
 Nationwide African-Americans were sent to state prisons for drug offenses 13 times more often than white men.

 Crime statistics show that in 1999 in the United States, blacks were far more likely to be targeted by law enforcement for drug crimes, and they received much stiffer penalties and sentences than whites.
 A 2000 study found that the disproportionality of black drug offenders in Pennsylvania prisons was unexplained by higher arrest rates, which suggested the possibility of operative discrimination in sentencing.

-A 2008 paper stated that drug use rates by blacks (7.4%) were comparable to those by whites (7.2%), andsince there are far more whites than blacks, 72% of illegal drug users in America are white, and only 15% are black.
+A 2008 paper stated that drug use rates by blacks (7.4%) were comparable to those by whites (7.2%), and since there are far more whites than blacks, 72% of illegal drug users in America are white, and only 15% are black.

 According to Michelle Alexander, the author of The New Jim Crow and a professor of law at Stanford Law School, drug trading is done at similar rates all over the US, but most people arrested for it are colored.
 Together, blacks and Hispanics were 58% of all prisoners in 2008 but only one quarter of the US population.
 Most prisoners are arrested for drug related crime, and in at least 15 states, three quarters of them are black or Latino.

 A 2012 report by the United States Sentencing Commission found that drug sentences for black men were 13.1% longer than drug sentences for white men between 2007 and 2009.